FredKSchott/snowpack/www/guides/react.md

 }
 ```

-To use it, import it `App.jsx` with
+To use this CSS, head to `App.jsx` and import it

 ```diff
   import logo from './logo.svg';